marciomat/reverse_engineering/crackmesone/grandfatherClock/README.md

 > - RCX
 > - R8
 > - R9
-> - And if there are more arguments, they're _pushed_ into the stack
+> - And if there are more arguments, they're pushed into the stack

----
+## Validating the user input

 Next, we have the following check: